incountry/sdk-nodejs/README.md

 ### Find records

-You can find all the records in the specified country matching the specified search filter and returned in accordance to the specified options.

-#### Filtering records

-Records search could be performed using exact match search operators as well as partial text match operators in almost any combinations.
+You can search records either using exact match search operators or partial text match operators in almost any combinations.

 ##### Exact match search